Hunter to serve nine months in jail for shooting death of Hebron woman

-PARIS — A Hebron man will serve nine months in jail for shooting a woman on her land in a hunting accident in 2017.
+PARIS — A Hebron man will serve nine months in jail for shooting a woman on her land in a hunting accident in late October 2017.

-Robert Trundy, 40, pleaded guilty Tuesday in Oxford County Superior Court to manslaughter.
-He was sentenced to seven years in jail with all but nine months suspended and four years of probation in the death of Karen Wrentzel, who was killed on her property in Hebron on Oct.
-28, 2017.
+Robert Trundy, 40, pleaded guilty on Sept.
+3 in Oxford County Superior Court to manslaughter.
+He was sentenced to seven years in jail with all but nine months suspended and four years of probation in the death of Karen Wrentzel, 34.

+Wrentzel was digging for gemstones along Greenwood Mountain Road in Hebron when she was shot by Trundy on opening day of deer hunting season for Maine residents.

 According to a police affidavit filed by Maine Warden Anthony Gray, Trundy said he could see what he thought was the “ass of a deer with a tail, skinny legs and a possible glimpse of what he thought could have been part of a head or antler of a deer.”